mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 where $\boldsymbol{A}_{-1, -i}$ denotes the matrix formed by deleting the first row and $i$th column of $\boldsymbol{A}$.
 Note that this is a [recursive definition](https://en.wikipedia.org/wiki/Recursive_definition) where the base case is a $2 \times 2$ matrix.

-One is usually taught, without much explanation, that this formula calculates the volume of an $m$-dimensional parallelepided.
-If you're like me, this is not at all obvious.
-How on earth does this equation calculate volume?
+When one is usually first taught determinants, they are supposed to take it as a given that this formula calculates the volume of an $m$-dimensional parallelepided; however, if you're like me, this is not at all obvious.
+How on earth does this formula calculate volume?
 Moreover, why is it recursive?

 In this post, I am going to attempt to demystify this definition.
 We will start with the base case of a $2 \times 2$ matrix, verify that it indeed computes the volume of the parallelogram formed by the columns of the matrix, and then move on to the determinant for larger matrices.